 At the top of the list is making sure your idea is something that people actually need and will buy.
 Even the most creative, inspired ideas won’t work if there’s limited audience buy-in.

-Here are four steps you can follow to help validate your idea before diving headfirst into it:
+Here are four steps you can follow to help validate your idea before going all-in:

 1. Learn from other people’s successes (and failures)

 Your best resources are people’s previous experiences.
 Find them, study them and figure out what other people did well and where they fell flat.

 The worst mistake that you can make is falling in love with your idea and bringing it to market before validating it.
 No matter how excited you are with your creation, if people don’t have a need for it, you won’t make enough money to survive.
 The most successful people understand this and conduct thorough research on a variety of ideas before moving forward.

 You can find an abundance of insights, interviews and data online about how successful businesses got their start.
 Reference them to learn about what they would and wouldn’t do differently if they were to start again as well as general advice for budding entrepreneurs.

 For example, Nicholas Woodman, the founder and CEO of GoPro, failed big before striking gold.
 His first failed venture was a website called EmpowerAll.com, where he planned to sell marked-up electronic goods.
 The site didn’t even launch.